This post contains affiliate links. As an Amazon Associate we earn from qualifying purchases — at no extra cost to you.

 - Add a tapestry or embroidered wall hanging to bring in softness.

-IMO, a big, aged map instantly says “quest accepted.”
-Tea-stain a printed map for a DIY version.
+In my opinion, a big, aged map instantly says “quest accepted.”
+You can even tea-stain a printed map for a quick DIY version.

 Plants are non-negotiable for that lush, living-world feel.
-If you’re not a plant parent, faux vines are welcome guests.
+If you’re not a plant parent, faux vines are welcome guests too.

 Greenery That Gives Fantasy